mruzekw/om-datascript-sente-datomic-playground/README.md

 # om-datascript-sente-datomic-playground
-Person integration for Om.next + Datascript + Sente + Datomic.
+Personal integration for Om.next + Datascript + Sente + Datomic.

 # How to fire up?